edirvine333/cpnt262_final_project/README.md

   -  a landing page displaying some information about the company
   -  a subscription page allowing a user to subscribe to a monthly newsletter
   -  a team page showing the four photographers at the studio
-  -  a gallery page showing example photos, where each photo can be clicked on to display it on an individual page
+  -  a gallery page showing example photos, where each photo has a link that can be clicked on to display the image on an individual page
   -  an administraion page showing the list of subscribers to the newsletter

 ##  REPOSITORY AND DEPLOYMENT INFORMATION